africa-covid-19-response-toolkit/surveillance-forms/README.md

 - We use [ployglot](http://airbnb.io/polyglot.js/polyglot.html) library for keyword replacement.
 - See `src/modules/lang` for functionality
 - See usage in containers in `src/containers/Community.js`

+### How to setup a localized date field

 - To add support for more languages for calendar, we use [moment.js](https://momentjs.com/docs/#/i18n/)
 - For languages `moment.js` does not support, one can add support using `moment.defineLocale()`.
-See the example in `src/modules/lang/moment-am.js`, where Amharic support was added.
+See the example in `src/modules/lang/moment-lang.js`, where Amharic support was added.

 ### Form Validation